Skip to main content

 Furthermore, the significance of fact retrieval speed as a predictor of performance is not limited to test items that directly assess computation — it also predicts performance on math concept problems, word problems, data interpretation problems, and mathematical reasoning items.

-Read our white paper for more information on the research and watch our video discussing how fact fluency affects learning in mathematics.
+Read our White Paper for more information on the research and watch our video discussing how fact fluency affects learning in mathematics.

 Did this answer your question?